Frequently asked questions

 For most of our breaks families must not have had a holiday in the last four years.

 If the family is caring for a disabled child, please see Q11 ‘What about families with a disabled child’

 Families must be on a low income*, not be going on holiday this year and be unlikely to afford a day out.

 2. Who can refer? open accordion arrow

-All families must be referred by someone working with them in a supporting role.
-This ensures we assist those who most need our help and means the families get the support they need to prepare for their break.
+All the families we help must be referred to us by someone working with them in a supporting role.
+This ensures we assist those who most need our help and means families get the support they need to prepare for their break.